 Previously, she was CBS News’ Executive Vice President of News (2018- 2019), Senior Vice President of News Administration (2015-2018) and Vice President of News (2011-2015), a role in which she coordinated all day-to-day news coverage.
 Before that, Ciprian-Matthews served as CBS News’ Foreign Editor (2006-2011); Senior Broadcast Producer for the CBS EVENING NEWS (2004-2006); and Senior Producer for CBS News’ foreign coverage (2000-2004).
 In 1998 she became the Deputy Bureau Chief for the CBS News London bureau (1998-2000) and served as Senior Broadcast Producer for CBS News’ CBS THIS MORNING and the “CBS Morning News” from 1994-1998.
 She joined CBS News in October 1993 as Senior Producer for live segments on CBS THIS MORNING.

-Before joining CBS, Ciprian-Matthews served as the managing editor of CNN’s New York Bureau (1990-1993), and as a field producer, assignment manager and assignment editor for CNN (1984-1990).
-She started her career as a general reporter for the National Public Radio Spanish-language news program, “Enfoque Nacional.”
+Before joining CBS News, Ciprian-Matthews was the managing editor of CNN’s New York Bureau (1990-1993) and a field producer, assignment manager and assignment editor for CNN (1984-1990).
+She started her career as a general assignment reporter for the National Public Radio Spanish-language news program, “Enfoque Nacional.”

-Ciprian-Matthews was born in Santo Domingo, Dominican Republic.
-In 1981, she received her Bachelor of Arts degree from Barnard College, and graduated from New York University in 1984 with a Master of Arts in journalism.
-Currently, Ciprian-Matthews lives in Montclair, N.J., with her husband.
+She was born in Santo Domingo, Dominican Republic.
+In 1981, she received her Bachelor of Arts degree from Barnard College and graduated from New York University in 1984 with a Master of Arts in journalism.
+She lives in New York with her husband.
 They have two daughters.